 Beekeeping Medicine Records (UK): Treatment Record Keeping & Compliance

-Keeping a clear record of any veterinary medicines used in your hives is one of those habits that quietly improves everything: it helps you make better decisions, shows what has (and hasn’t) worked over time, and supports good compliance when you’re managing bees as a food-producing animal species.
+Keeping a clear record of any veterinary medicines used in your hives is one of those habits that quietly improves everything: it helps you make better treatment decisions, shows what has (and hasn't) worked over time, and supports good compliance when you're managing bees as a food-producing animal species.
+In practice, these records are most often linked to varroa chemical treatments, treatment safety decisions, and the wider bee diseases and pests overview.

 Official guidance for food-producing animals requires medicines records to be kept for at least five years.
 Keep that five-year window in mind even if a colony later dies or is sold on.
 For official wording, see: GOV.UK veterinary medicines record-keeping guidance.